nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Are you looking for a simple and all in one solution for your teaching needs?
 Look no further. <br>

 PowerConnect is a fully customized offline application for tuition and school teachers to manage students' and parents' administrative details.
-We are still working to scale our features so we mainly target tuition teachers currently.
+We are still working to scale our features, so we mainly target tuition teachers currently.
 However, school teachers, do still give us a try.
-While our features are limited at this stage, we are working hard to scale them and be a useful tool in conjunction with [Learning Managment System (LMS)](#glossary) tools currently in the market. <br>
+While our features are limited at this stage, we are working hard to scale them and be a useful tool in conjunction with [Learning Management System (LMS)](#glossary) tools currently in the market. <br>

 We aim to make PowerConnect as simple as possible for you to use with a focus on command line interface where you don't have to navigate complex user menus to access the features you need, especially if you can type fast. <br>